iAditya-Nanda/SMS_Bomber/README.md

 ## License

-This project is licensed under the [GNU General Public License v3.0](https://github.com/iMro0t/bomb3r/blob/master/LICENSE)
+This project is licensed under the